demisto/content/Packs/Grafana/Integrations/Grafana/README.md

 ### grafana-annotation-create
 ***
 Creates an annotation in the Grafana database.
 The dashboard_id and panel_id fields are optional.
-If they are not specified then a global annotation is created and can be queried in any dashboard that adds the Grafana annotations data source.
+If they are not specified, a global annotation is created and can be queried in any dashboard that adds the Grafana annotations data source.
 When creating a region annotation include the time_end property.

 #### Base Command